Answered: Can I Watch Netflix on a Cruise?

 Here’s the official word from Netflix on using its service abroad:

-“Selection of TV shows and movies: Your choices for streaming (including audio/subtitle options) will vary from country to country.
+“Selection of TV shows and movies: Choices for streaming and downloading (including audio/subtitle options) vary by country.
+Also, My List and Continue Watching titles may not be available.”

 Helpful Hint: Bring Your Own Device